donkadaharsha/YourOwnPrivateVPN/README.md

 ## Project Overview
 This project demonstrates the creation of a private VPN using AWS and OpenVPN Server.
 By leveraging the flexibility and scalability of AWS, I configured a secure and customizable VPN environment that ensures enhanced privacy and control over network traffic.
 This setup allows for secure remote access to resources, bypassing geo-restrictions, and protecting online activities from third-party monitoring.
 The project includes detailed instructions on deploying the OpenVPN server on an EC2 instance, configuring security groups, and connecting client devices to the VPN.

+## Why do you want to go through this process when you can just download pre built VPNs like Nord or Proton?
+Creating your own VPN using AWS and OpenVPN offers several advantages over using a pre-built VPN service like NordVPN or ProtonVPN.
+However, there are also trade-offs to consider.
+Here's why -
+1. No Subscription Fees: Avoid ongoing subscription costs that come with commercial VPN services.
+2. Trust Issues: You have to trust the VPN provider with your data, as they could potentially log, monitor, or even sell your browsing activity.
+3. Data Breaches: If the VPN provider experiences a data breach, your personal information, including connection logs, could be exposed.
+4. Jurisdiction Concerns: The provider may be located in a country with laws that could compel them to hand over user data to government agencies.
+5. Third-party VPNs often assign the same IP address to multiple users, which can lead to security and privacy issues if someone else using the same IP engages in malicious activities.
+By running your own OpenVPN server, you eliminate this shared risk and have greater control over your network environment.

 ## Prerequisites
 Before starting, ensure you have the following: